Doughnut: United States and Canada

 Frosted, glazed, powdered, Boston cream, coconut, sour cream, cinnamon, chocolate, and jelly are some of the varieties eaten in the United States and Canada.
 There are also potato doughnuts (sometimes referred to as spudnuts).

 Doughnuts are ubiquitous in the United States and can be found in most grocery stores, as well as in specialty doughnut shops.
+They are equally popular in Canada.
+Canadians eat more doughnuts per capita than any other nation and has more doughnuts shops per capita than any other nation.

-A popular doughnut in Hawaii is the malasada.
-Malasadas were brought to the Hawaiian Islands by early Portuguese settlers, and are a variation on Portugal's filhós.
+A popular doughnut in Hawaii is the malassada.
+Malassadas were brought to the Hawaiian Islands by early Portuguese settlers, and are a variation on Portugal's filhós.
 They are small, eggy balls of yeast dough deep-fried and coated in sugar.

 Immigrants have brought various doughnut varieties to the United States.
 To celebrate Fat Tuesday in eastern Pennsylvania, churches sell a potato starch doughnut called a Fastnacht (or Fasnacht).
 The treats are so popular there that Fat Tuesday is often called Fastnacht Day.
 The Polish doughnut, the pączki, is popular in U.S. cities with large Polish communities such as Chicago, Milwaukee, and Detroit.

 In regions of the country where apples are widely grown, especially the Northeast and Midwest states, cider doughnuts are a harvest season specialty, especially at orchards open to tourists, where they can be served fresh.
 Cider doughnuts are a cake doughnut with apple cider in the batter.
 The use of cider affects both the texture and flavor, resulting in a denser, moister product.
 They are often coated with either granulated, powdered sugar, or cinnamon sugar.

 In southern Louisiana, a popular variety of the doughnut is the beignet, a fried, square doughnut served traditionally with powdered sugar.
 Perhaps the most well-known purveyor of beignets is New Orleans restaurant Cafe Du Monde.

 In Quebec, homemade doughnuts called beignes de Noël are traditional Christmas desserts.